 GravityWrite produces acceptable drafts, not finished authority content.

-| Tool | Writing depth | SEO readiness | Editing required | Best use case |
+| Tool | What It Does Best | SEO Capability | Editing Effort | Best For |

 GravityWrite AI is not a shortcut to authoritative content.
 It is a productivity tool designed to reduce early-stage writing effort.